 The final rule clarifies that a party to a QIC reconsideration or an enrollee who receives an IRE reconsideration has a right to a hearing before an ALJ if they file a timely request and meet the amount in controversy requirement.
 If the request is timely filed with an office other than the office specified in the reconsideration or dismissal, it will still be treated as timely.
 However, the applicable timeframe for deciding the appeal begins on the date the office specified in the reconsideration or dismissal receives the request.

-- Content Requirements for Hearing Request
+a.
+Content Requirements for Hearing Request

 The revised rules require appellants, including unrepresented beneficiaries, to provide a telephone number on the hearing request to help ensure that OMHA can make timely contact with them.
 The Medicare appeal number or document control number, if any, assigned to the QIC reconsideration or dismissal notice being appealed, must also be indicated.
 The agency also clarified that appellants must provide the “dates of service for the claims being appealed, if applicable.”
-Filing parties will also have to inform if they are aware that they or the claim is the subject of an investigation or proceeding by the OIG or other law enforcement agencies.

-- Copy Requirements for Hearing Request
+b.
+Copy Requirements for Hearing Request